miet123go/notes/note001.md

 "use values" directly, instead of "commodities", or "objects" that's because commodities are mere material depositories of two phantom properties namely:
 "Use value" and "Exchange value" they're mere abstraction embodying the material form that is a commodity.
 Both properties are contained in commodities at once, pero one only activates depending on the context.
-Commodities though, are always use value, even things nga at first glance doesnt seem useful or necessary to survive, like trinkets, the aesthetic enjoyment, decoration, status display that u get from these are all forms of use.
+Commodities though, are always use value, even things nga at first glance doesnt seem all that useful or necessary to survive, like trinkets, the aesthetic enjoyment, decoration, status display that u get from these are all forms of use.
 But exchange value only emerges, when being compared or exchange.
 You can know the exchange value of a commodity by comparing it to another commodity.
 Pwede two coats compared to each other one is made of synthetic materials, the other is made of wool.
-Same silag use value pero needless to say lahi ilang exchange value.
+Same silag function pero needless to say lahi ilang exchange value(market price) and use value (practical utility).
 Pwede sad, a toothbrush and a loaf compared to each other.

 Key distinction to remember here is that use value is independent of properties outside from its use like for example the socially necessary labor time expended into making that commodity. whereas exchange value, it takes into account the function of a commodity, its quantity, its quality and the labor.

+Now here's a contradiction:
+Sweatshop workers can put all in their effort and spend hours into tailoring clothes, but with cheap or weak fabric, the final product wont command a high price, meaning lower wage.
+Not only that, it can feel very devaluing to the worker's effort.
+Meanwhile, low effort and high quality material conversely, can fetch a high price compared to a high effort low quality commodity, whether the labor is minimal or high, the use value will remain independent of the socially necessary labor time.
+Because market judges commodities based on material + functionality.
+Pretty backwards.

 Marx then said: